intel-iot-devkit/how-to-code-samples/robot-arm/README.md

 # Robot Arm

 ## Introduction
 This robot arm application is part of a series of how-to Internet of Things (IoT) code sample exercises using the Intel® IoT Developer Kit and a compatible Intel-based platform, cloud platforms, APIs, and other technologies.

-From this exercise, developers will learn how to:<br>
+From this exercise, developers will learn how to:
-- Interface with and sensors using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
+- Interface with and sensors using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.
 - Set up a web application server to control a robot arm using a web page served directly from the Intel-based platform.

 Available in: